install on Linux or WSL

 Instead of activating an environment as usual, all you need to do is be within the project directory to have the same effect.

-## install on WSL
+## install on Linux or WSL

-To install on [[Windows Subsystem for Linux|WSL]], open your Ubuntu terminal and use command
+To install on Linux or [[Windows Subsystem for Linux|WSL]], open your Ubuntu terminal and use command

 ```bash